Earthquake would trigger 20-foot tsunami in Seattle within 3 minutes: state report

 Research shows the fault has triggered smaller quakes, mostly around 6.5 magnitude, five times in the past 3,500 years.

-While it’s likely future earthquakes will be smaller than what was modeled, the projections were still “shocking,” said Alex Dolcimascolo of the geological survey division, an author of the report.
+While it’s likely future earthquakes will be smaller than what was modeled, the projections were still “shocking,” said Alex Dolcimascolo of the Geological Survey division, an author of the report.
 “We really wanted to emphasize this scenario so people can prepare.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.